hegdedarsh/drupal-setup/README.md

 apt install -y kubelet kubeadm kubectl

-Step 5:- Run kubeadm to get things started
+Step 5:- Run kubeadm to get things started.
+Once you run the below command,you will get the token to join the worker nodes, keep it somewhere safely

 kubeadm init --pod-network-cidr=192.168.0.0/16